kitsec-labs/kitsec-core/README.md

 Sends HTTP GET requests to a specified base URL with a given list of paths.

-Arguments:
+  Args:
-BASE_URL The base URL to send requests to.
+  - base_url (str): The base URL to send requests to.
 The URL must include the protocol (http or https).

 Options:
--p, --path PATH The path to a file or directory containing a list of paths to send requests to.
-Default: ../lists/fuzz/path_fuzz
--f, --file-fuzz Use file format fuzzing
+- file-fuzz (bool): Whether to use file format fuzzing or not
---help Show this message and exit.
+- path-fuzz (bool): Whether to use path fuzzing or not --help Show this message and exit.

 Example: